department-of-veterans-affairs/va.gov-team/teams/vsa/engineering/qa/ptems-qa-test-cases.md

 ### Expected-Result references should be hyperlinked

 Copy decks, design screens, and other references in Expected Results should be provided as hyperlinks.
-File attachments and screenshots, while not unacceptable, are prone to falling out of date.
-It's also much quicker and easier to copy-n-paste links than to download-/capture-n-attach files/screenshots.
+File attachments and screenshots, while not unacceptable, are prone to falling out of date and difficult to maintain.

 [tr-readme]: testrail/README.md